 Liabilities have been assessed on an actuarial basis using the projected unit method, an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, life expectancy and salary levels.
-Life expectancy is based on the Fund's VitaCurves with improvements in line with the CMI 2021 model, with a 10% weighting of 2021 (and 2020) data, standard smoothing (Sk7), initial adjustment of 0.25% and a long term rate of improvement of 1.5% p.a. for both males and females.
+Life expectancy is based on the Fund's VitaCurves with improvements in line with the CMI 2022 model, with a 25% weighting of 2022 data, a 0% weighting of 2021 (and 2020) data, standard smoothing (Sk7), initial adjustment of 0.25% and a long term rate of improvement of 1.5% p.a. for both males and females.

 Both the Gwynedd Pension Scheme and Discretionary Benefits liabilities have been estimated by Hymans Robertson, an independent firm of actuaries.
 Estimates for the Gwynedd Pension Fund were based on the latest full valuation of the scheme as at 31 March 2022.
-The significant assumptions used by the actuary in the following table have had a significant impact on the values of the assets and liabilities as follows:
+The significant assumptions used by the Actuary in the following table have had a significant impact on the values of the assets and liabilities as follows:

-31 March 2022 31 March 2023
+31 March 2023 31 March 2024

 Financial Assumptions % p.a. % p.a.

-Pensions Increase Rate 3.15 2.95
+Pensions Increase Rate 2.95 2.75

-Salary Increase Rate 3.45 3.45
+Salary Increase Rate 3.45 3.25

-Inflation Rate 3.15 2.95
+Inflation Rate 2.95 2.75

-Discount Rate 2.75 4.75
+Discount Rate 4.75 4.85

-Long-term expected rate of return on all categories of assets 2.75 4.75
+Long-term expected rate of return on all categories 4.75 4.85

+of assets

-Take-up option to convert annual pension into retirement lump sum
+Take-up option to convert annual pension into

+retirement lump sum

-for pre-April 2008 service 50 65
+for pre-April 2008 service 65 65

-for post-April 2008 service 75 65
+for post-April 2008 service 65 65

 Mortality assumptions Years Years

 Longevity at 65 for current pensioners

-Men 21.3 20.9
+Men 20.9 20.8

-Women 23.7 23.9
+Women 23.9 23.7

 Longevity at 65 for future pensioners

-Men 22.4 22.7
+Men 22.7 22.5

-Women 25.7 25.7
+Women 25.7 25.5

 The estimation of the defined benefit obligations is sensitive to the actuarial assumptions set out in the table above.
-In order to quantify the impact of a change in the financial assumptions used, the actuary has calculated and compared the value of the scheme liabilities as at 31 March 2023 on varying bases.
+In order to quantify the impact of a change in the financial assumptions used, the Actuary has calculated and compared the value of the scheme liabilities as at 31 March 2024 on varying bases.
 The approach taken is consistent with that adopted to derive the IAS 19 figures provided in this note.

-To quantify the uncertainty around life expectancy, the actuary has calculated the difference in cost to the Joint Committee of a one-year increase in life expectancy.
+To quantify the uncertainty around life expectancy, the Actuary has calculated the difference in cost to the Joint Committee of a one-year increase in life expectancy.
 For sensitivity purposes this is assumed to be an increase in the cost of benefits of broadly 3-5%.
 In practice the actual cost of a one-year increase in life expectancy will depend on the structure of the revised assumption (i.e. if improvements to survival rates predominantly apply at younger or older ages).